Constraining light dark matter and mediator with $B^+ \rightarrow K^+ \nu \bar \nu$ data: A simple DM model

 \section{A simple DM model}

-In this paper, we study a generic model with light Majorana DM $\chi$ and a light scalar $\phi$ couples to the SM fermions, the dimension-4 interaction Lagrangian can be simply written as \footnote{Pseudo-scalar current $\bar f \gamma^5 f$ vanish at the loop order for $0^- \rightarrow 0^-$ meson decay processes \cite{He:2022ljo,Li:2021sqe}.}
+In this section, we study a generic model featuring light Majorana DM $\chi$ and a light scalar $\phi$ that couples with the SM fermions.
+The dimension-4 interaction Lagrangian can be simply written as \footnote{Pseudoscalar current $\bar f \gamma^5 f$ vanishes at the loop order for $0^- \rightarrow 0^-$ meson decay processes \cite{He:2022ljo,Li:2021sqe}.}

-where $m_f$ represent masses of the SM fermions, $y$ is weight of the Yukawa coupling, $v \simeq 246$ GeV is the electroweak vacuum expectation value (vev).
-The Feynman diagrams at the leading-order for DM and fermion pair productions in the final state are shown in FIG. \ref{fig:feynman}.
+where $m_f$ represent the masses of the SM fermions, $y$ is the weight of the Yukawa coupling, $v \simeq 246$ GeV is the electroweak vacuum expectation value.
+The Feynman diagrams at the leading-order for DM and fermion pair productions in the final state are illustrated in FIG. \ref{fig:feynman}.

-We have to note that, simple Lagrangian Eq.\eqref{eq:lagrangian} is not started from gauge symmetry, but phenomenologically viable after the electroweak symmetry breaking of higher-dimensional effective operators \cite{Kamenik:2011vy}.
-The constant $\frac{m_f}{v}$ in the coupling indicate that the this operator is induced from integrating out the Higgs portal \cite{Patt:2006fw}.
-Effective filed theory approach to the decay processes of $B$ with a single invisible scalar or fermion pair at the final state in dimension-5 or dimension-6 operators were studied at Refs. \cite{Li:2021sqe,Winkler:2018qyg,Krnjaic:2015mbs,Filimonova:2019tuy,Kachanovich:2020yhi,He:2022ljo}.
+We note that the simple Lagrangian in Eq.\eqref{eq:lagrangian} deos not originate from gauge symmetry but is phenomenologically viable after the electroweak symmetry breaking of higher-dimensional effective operators \cite{Kamenik:2011vy}.
+The constant $\frac{m_f}{v}$ in the coupling indicates that the this operator is induced from integrating out the Higgs portal \cite{Patt:2006fw}.
+Effective field theory approaches to the decay processes of $B$ meson with a single invisible scalar or fermion pair in the final state in dimension-5 or dimension-6 operators have been studied in Refs. \cite{Li:2021sqe,1809.01876,Krnjaic:2015mbs,Filimonova:2019tuy,Kachanovich:2020yhi,He:2022ljo}.
 The anomaly is also explained by the UV complete models~\cite{Ovchynnikov:2023von,Asadi:2023ucx,Athron:2023hmz}.

-\section{$B$ meson decay}
+\section{$B$-meson decay}

-When the scalar mediator mass $m_\phi$ is smaller than the mass difference between the $B$ and $K$ meson mass difference, $m_\phi < m_B - m_K$, the effective Lagrangian for $b \rightarrow s \phi$ process can be obtained by integrating out heavy particles running in the loop in the FIG. \ref{fig:feynman}.
+When the scalar mediator mass, $m_\phi$, is smaller than the mass difference between the $B$ and $K$ meson, i.e. $m_\phi < m_B - m_K$, the effective Lagrangian for the $b \rightarrow s \phi$ process can be obtained by integrating out heavy particles running in the loop shown in the FIG. \ref{fig:feynman}.
 This process is described by the following Lagrangian \cite{Schmidt-Hoberg:2013hba, Batell:2009jf}

-where $q$ are the $u,c,t$ quarks in the loop, $G_F$ is the Fermi constant and $V_{qs,qb}$ are CKM matrix elements.
-It is obvious that contribution from the quarks other than top are negligible.
+where $q$ denotes the $u,c,t$ quarks in the loop, $G_F$ is the Fermi constant, and $V_{qs,qb}$ are the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements.
+It is obvious that contribution from the quarks other than the top are negligible.